Manifestor-cc/usage-guide/docs/faq.md

 <details>
 <summary>Does Steam Cloud work?</summary>

-Yes, but it doesn't use the official Steam servers (as far as we know)
+Yes, but it's pretty buggy - doesn't always work and is known to lose saves.

 </details>